vincefav/ms_pennywise/README.md

 ## Getting Started

 To start using Ms. Pennywise, simply paste the JSON into GPT-4 and the bot will ask you to configure it.
+For best results, edit the JSON to your liking beforehand (e.g., update your `user_goals` and `user_financial_profile`).

 ## Commands